1Q23 Market Letter: A Drive Down Analogy Alley to Metaphor Manor

 We highlighted in our previous Market Letter that the imbalance of too much demand for the available supply in early 2021 ignited inflation like a match on dry powder.
 Around Thanksgiving 2021, the Fed recognized its error and quickly reversed course.
 As they say, when you find yourself in a hole, the first thing to do is stop digging.
 What resulted was a frenetic tightening of financial conditions by quickly raising interest rates and decreasing the balance sheet.
 This immediate about-face shocked the partying markets into a nasty hangover.
 As the punchbowl was removed and the lights turned on, investors got a good look at their dance partners and didn’t like what they saw.
 High-flying tech stocks and low-yielding bonds dropped like a rock.
 Those beautiful, disruptive growth stories couldn’t sustain their ebullient valuations when the free-money party ended.
 The paltry bond yields of yesteryear were no match for new issues sporting mid-single digit coupons.
 Usually a hedge against stock market volatility, bonds also dropped double digits on their way to a historical annus horribilis.

 In the fourth quarter of last year, we witnessed a solid market recovery as inflation somewhat subsided and economic growth remained positive.
 Looking forward, unemployment is low and consumers are working down their savings, supporting an economy being weighed down by higher financing costs.
 The Fed plans to stop raising interest rates soon, but will likely keep them at a high level to see how the economy evolves.
 Remember, long and variable lags in policy transmission to the real economy.
 The Fed is trying to thread the needle, by reducing demand just enough to match supply, without wrecking demand and inducing an economic recession.
-It all feels like a race against time.
+It all feels like a race against time

 However, the market is not the economy.
 Even if we can avoid an economic recession, we do not see a lot of near-term upside to the stock market.
 Profit margins are high versus history and we expect them to continue downward, hurting profits.
 Also, for the first time in ages, higher-yielding bonds are now an attractive alternative to risky stocks.
 On the flip side, we do not see any major problems for companies.
 Banks have been responsible lenders and are highly capitalized, reducing the risk of a financial crisis.
 Housing prices are soft, but that risk is manageable.
 Equity valuations have come down across the board, limiting further downside.
 Add it all up and we expect a sideways, range-bound, highly volatile market.
 The market goes up like an escalator and down like an elevator, so any hint of persistent inflation or lower economic activity will send stocks swooning.
 This will continue until the inflation genie is back in the bottle.
 For now, we think the all-time highs are safe from challenge, but we’d be surprised to see another huge leg lower unless things deteriorate significantly.
 As always, we will remain vigilant.
 Helping clients understand the economy’s roller coaster ride of emotions – that’s HMA!

-Hummer Mower Associates is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Hummer Mower Associates is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.

-This is not an offer to buy or sell securities.
-No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
+This is not an offer to buy or sell securities, nor should anything contained herein be construed as a recommendation or advice of any kind.
+Consult with an appropriately credentialed professional before making any financial, investment, tax or legal decision.
+No investment process is free of risk, and there is no guarantee that any investment process or investment opportunities will be profitable or suitable for all investors.
 Past performance is neither indicative nor a guarantee of future results.
-The investment opportunities referenced herein may not be suitable for all investors.
+You cannot invest directly in an index.